 We have on-street parking, unreserved, in front of our historic rowhomes.

-If you have a car full of valuables needing overnight protection, you can either cover everything with a tarp, find a different location in the suburbs, or talk to the convention center for ideas of whether they have a secure parking area.
+If you have a car full of valuables needing overnight protection, you can either cover everything with a tarp, find an alternative rental with enclosed parking, or talk to the Convention Center for ideas of whether they have a secure parking area.

 If you need protection longer than overnight, see “Storing Excess Luggage,” above.